topofocus/active-orient/README.md

 ./active-orient-console test   # or d)develpoment, p)roduction environment as defined in config/connect.yml
 ```

 »ORD« is the Database-Instance itself.
+If the Database noticed is not present, it is created on startup.
 A simple SQL-Query is submitted by providing a Block to »execute«
  ```ruby
  result =  ORD.execute { "select * from Stock" }